Disulfiram for Alcohol Dependence

-Disulfiram is a non-addictive medication.3 The medication does not cause tolerance or withdrawal in long-term users.
+The medication does not cause tolerance or withdrawal in long-term users.
 However, users should understand that even after discontinuing disulfiram, they may feel the effects of the disulfiram-alcohol reaction if they drink alcohol in the 14 days after their last disulfiram dose.3

 Is it Enough to Treat Alcoholism?

 Disulfiram is more effective at treating alcoholism when it is combined with intensive addiction treatment.3 Addiction treatment helps people understand their reasons for drinking alcohol and learn to cope with life stressors in healthier ways.

 While disulfiram may deter people from drinking, it does not deal with the underlying issues that caused the individual to abuse alcohol.
 Failing to deal with an addiction can lead to a relapse down the road.
 Disulfiram by itself is therefore not enough to treat alcoholism and either inpatient or outpatient treatment will be needed to set the foundation for sustained recovery.
 While disulfiram may deter people from drinking, it does not deal with the underlying issues that caused the individual to abuse alcohol.